 For example, you might face a claim of discrimination if:

-- You treat requests differently depending on a ‘protected characteristics’ such as the employee’s age, gender or marital status.
+- You treat requests differently depending on a ‘protected characteristic’ such as the employee’s age, gender or marital status.

 - You indirectly discriminate, for example refusing a request from a new mother without an objective justification.